nttcslab-sp/kaldiio/README.md

 This is an IO module for `Kaldi-ark` and `Kaldi-scp` implemented in pure Python language.
 `ark` and `scp` are file formats used in [kaldi](https://github.com/kaldi-asr/kaldi) in order to archive some objects, and they are typically used for dumping feature matrices.

-More detail about the File-IO in `Kaldi`: http://kaldi-asr.org/doc/io.html
+More detail about the File-IO in `Kaldi-asr`: http://kaldi-asr.org/doc/io.html

-#### Ark file and copy-feats
+#### Basic of File IO in kaldi: Ark and copy-feats
-`ark` is a archive format to save any Kaldi objects.
-This library mainly support KaldiMatrix/KaldiVector.
+`ark` is a archive format to save any `Kaldi objects`.
+This library mainly support `KaldiMatrix/KaldiVector`.
 This ia an example of ark of KaldiMatrix: [ark file](tests/arks/test.ark)

-If you have kaldi, you can convert it to text format as following
+If you have `Kaldi`, you can convert it to text format as following

 ```bash
 # copy-feats <read-specifier> <write-specifier>